 It is not that we are more active than ever before.
-People are still going to work on a 9 to 5 schedule.
+People are still going to work on a 9-to-5 schedule.
 In fact, if we compare our century to the one before, people are, generally, working less.

-This is the essence of the evolution.
+This is the essence of evolution.
 Today is better than yesterday.
 Tomorrow will be better than today.

 Still, more and more people are claiming that our level of technological advancement is “greater than ever before”.
 Tomorrow it won’t be.
-And even though the tomorrow will not be like yesterday, we are obligated to do whatever works today, in order to be part of the time we are living in.
+And even though tomorrow will not be like yesterday, we are obligated to do whatever works today, in order to be part of the time we are living in.

 In order to create the tomorrow, we are striving to.
 And today’s big thing is Google.
 People are now capable and are taking advantage of the possibility to search.
 Everyday.
 Everywhere.
 In every hour of the day.